Coronavirus (COVID-19) and your water supply

 Our priority is to provide every customer with safe and reliable water and sewerage services.

-With our community advised to stay home under Stage 3 restrictions, our frontline teams are working around the clock to keep water flowing and toilets flushing to every home and business across our service area.
+Consistent with the latest public health advice from the Victorian Government our frontline teams are working modified hours around the clock to keep water flowing and toilets flushing to every home and business across our service area.
 We are also a critical support to the operation of every essential business.

 To ensure this continuity of service, our planned and emergency works programs must continue.